-Swissminiatur is an open-air miniature park in Melide where you can admire more than 120 hand-made models of the most important buildings, monuments and form of transport in Switzerland at the scale of 1:25.
+Swissminiatur is an open-air miniature park in Melide where you can admire more than 120 hand-made models of the most important buildings, monuments, and forms of transport in Switzerland at a scale of 1:25.

-Still a family business, the Swissminiatur celebrates 60th anniversary this year.
-4 days of events, concerts and local markets take place at the beginning of June!
+Still a family business, the Swissminiatur celebrates its 60th anniversary this year.
+4 days of events, concerts, and local markets take place at the beginning of June!
 So come here to celebrate and have fun!

 6. Get lost in the streets of Melide